|

 Photograph Collection, 1930-1949

-88 b&w copy prints
+88 B/W copy prints

 SWCPC 527 E1

-Bulks with images primarily from Dixon, New Mexico during the late 1930s
+Bulks with images primarily from Dixon, New Mexico during the late 1930s and

-staff, and street scenes.
+medical staff, and street scenes.
 Bulks with construction and staff images.

-Dr. Virginia Milner was a physician assigned to Dixon, New Mexico by the Presbyterian Home
+Dr. Virginia Milner was a physician assigned to Dixon, New Mexico by the

-Mission.
-Virginia Milner worked in Dixon from 1939 to 1941 when she married and moved to
+Presbyterian Home Mission.
+Virginia Milner worked in Dixon from 1939 to 1941

-Albuquerque and continued her medical practice until 1968.
+until 1968.
 Virginia Milner died in 1993.

 Mineral Wells, Texas

-Photograph collection, 1900-1970
+Photograph Collection, 1900-1970

 272 copy prints